Eastgate House, Cardiff

 Eastgate House (also known as Heron House) is a high-rise office building on the corner of Newport Road and City Road, Cardiff, Wales, next to Longcross Court and near Holland House.
 It was built in 1969 and is 46 m high, with 14 floors.
-It is (or has been) occupied by the Wales Office, Department for Work and Pensions, Cardiff University, Newsco Insider, Biofusion Plc, BPP Professional, Asthma UK and Randstad Holding.
+It is (or has been) occupied by the Wales Office, Department for Work and Pensions, Cardiff University, Newsco Insider, Biofusion Plc, BPP Professional, Asthma UK and Randstad NV.
 The office building contains 3 elevators and has parking space for 40 cars.

 Eastgate House was purchased in 2015 by private equity firm Maya Capital, for £7 million.